Q: What is the theme this year?

 Q: How long do we get to go swimming?

 A: We go swimming for about 45 minutes each day, unless there is a thunderstorm or reason to not be in the water.
-There are changing rooms at camp, most campers wear their swimsuits under shorts/shirts and bring dry undergarments to change into.
-The swimming area is a beach that's monitored by city lifeguards and adult volunteers.
+There are changing rooms at camp.
+We ask campers to wear clean swimsuits under shorts/shirts and bring dry undergarments to change into after swimming.
+The swimming beach at Lake Minnetonka Park is staffed by professional lifeguards.

 Q: Where do I pick up my child?